GailFairley/NapierGroupF/Usecases/use-case7.md

 ### Trigger

-Request to see the cities by population in different areas.
+Request to see the population divided by their living location in different areas.

 ## MAIN SUCCESS SCENARIO